View Nepal in Detail

 Electricity and Internet Service

-Solar energy is the primary source of electricity along the Mardi Himal Trek, while limited hydroelectric units may also be used in certain places.
+Solar energy is the primary source of electricity in the Mardi Himal Trek, while limited hydroelectric units may also be used in certain places.
 But as you climb higher up the mountain, the power supply may become unstable.
 You may charge your electronics in hotels or tea houses, and there are more dependable power sources in the lower trek areas (such as Pokhara or lower villages).
 But as you go up, there is less and less electricity available.
-Since charging your devices is frequently done for an affordable cost, be ready to pay for it.
-Particularly in higher-altitude regions, some tea shops may impose extra charges for the use of power.
+Since charging your devices is often affordable, be ready to pay for it.
+Particularly in higher-altitude regions, some tea shops may charge extra for electricity use.

 Internet service is also available at teahouses, but as you go up higher in altitude, the service becomes slow and unstable.
 It is important to know that the availability of internet and electricity is possible, but you cannot expect a proper, stable, unlimited, and fast network during the trek as the areas are especially remote.